connectrpc/connect-es/README.md

 Next, you'll need to account for any breaking changes.
 Following is a list to be aware of:

-* `createGrpcTransport` now requires HTTP/2.

-  If you are using `createGrpcTransport` and specifying an `httpVersion`, it will now fail compilation.
+* The gRPC Transport now requires HTTP/2.
+If you are using `createGrpcTransport` and specifying an `httpVersion`, it will fail compilation.
 Remove the `httpVersion` property to use the default.

   Note that if you were relying on HTTP/1.1 as part of your gRPC strategy, this may require bigger architectural changes, but the hope is that this is not a common problem.

-* The deprecated `createPromiseClient` has been removed.

-  Promise clients are now the default.
+* Promise clients are now the default and the previously-deprecated `createPromiseClient` has been removed.
 Any callsites using `createPromiseClient` should be updated to use `createClient`.

 * Node 16 is no longer supported.
 Connect v2 now supports Node versions 18.14.1 and up.

-* Requests with similar shapes can no longer be used interchangeably.

-  Previously, Connect allowed request objects with matching shapes to be passed to API calls interchangeably as long as the passed object was a superset of the target type.
+* Previously, Connect allowed request objects with matching shapes to be passed to API calls interchangeably as long as the passed object was a superset of the target type.
 For example, given the following proto definitions: